OptiNetSim/OptiNetSim-backend/README.md

 # OptiNetSim-backend

+**Please note that this project is currently under development and some features may not be fully implemented yet.**

 **OptiNetSim** is a optical network simulation platform that allows users to design, analyze, and optimize optical network topologies.
 It leverages the GNPY library for physical layer simulations and provides a comprehensive set of features for network design and analysis.

 ### Key Features